-Despite going to college for 4 years for business, reading scores of business journal subscriptions and being an avid reader of HBR (Harvard Business Review) papers, the best advice I’ve ever received came from my mother.
+Despite going to college for 4 years for business, reading scores of business journal subscriptions, and being an avid reader of HBR (Harvard Business Review) papers, my mother gave me the best advice I’ve ever received.

-If you think outside the box and seek comfort through explanation, read Malcolm Gladwell’s Outliers.
+Read Malcolm Gladwell’s Outliers if you think outside the box and seek comfort through explanation.

 Best books for men to make you better